Diabetes.co.in

 40 IU and 100 IU insulin refer to concentration, not strength of the medicine.

-• U-40 insulin means 40 units of insulin in 1 ml
+• U-40 insulin means 40 units of insulin in 1 ml.

-• U-100 insulin means 100 units of insulin in 1 ml
+• U-100 insulin means 100 units of insulin in 1 ml.

 The Difference Between 40 IU & 100 IU insulin

 So, U-100 insulin is 2.5 times more concentrated than U-40 insulin.
+That is why the syringe must always match the insulin concentration.

 Why mixing them is dangerous